 For one thing, video files tend to be large, which will quickly eat up your server bandwidth and storage space.
 That means glitches and errors when people try to view them, as well as potential compatibility and quality problems for people using different browsers or mobile devices.

-What you need instead is a video hosting site.
+What you need instead is a video hosting platform.
 While YouTube is the most popular option, it’s by no means the only one.
 And, depending on your goals, it may not be the best choice, especially if you’re running a business.

 For example, if you’re looking to reach a large audience with a video campaign, or make money from ads on your videos, then YouTube might be a solid choice.

 Other free video hosting sites like Vimeo, or a paid option like Wistia, are better if you’re looking to drive traffic to your website, improve your on-site conversions and engagement, or if you need detailed performance analytics.

 Not sure which one to choose?
 Let’s have a look at the best video hosting sites, and share some tips for picking the right one for your business.